markqvist/RNode_Firmware/README.md

 Support for **SX1262**, **SX1268** and **SX1280** is being implemented.
 Please support the project with donations if you want this faster!

 ## Getting Started Fast
 You can download and flash the firmware to all the supported boards using the [RNode Config Utility](https://github.com/markqvist/rnodeconfigutil).
-All firmware releases are now handled and installed directly through the `rnodeconf` utility, which is inclueded in the `rns` package.
+All firmware releases are now handled and installed directly through the `rnodeconf` utility, which is included in the `rns` package.
 It can be installed via `pip`:

 ```
 # Install rnodeconf via rns package